dwarvesf/handbook/community/icy-worth.md

 ---
 title: How much is your ICY worth
+description: "Learn how ICY's value has evolved from a fixed USDC-backed model to a dynamic Bitcoin-backed system.
+We'll explain what this means for your holdings and how to track your ICY's value."
 date: 2025-03-06
-description: Learn how ICY's value has evolved from a fixed USDC-backed model to a dynamic Bitcoin-backed system.
-We'll explain what this means for your holdings and how to track your ICY's value.
 authors:
   - huynguyenh
 tags: